Relative tilting theory in abelian categories I: Auslander-Buchweitz-Reiten approximations theory in subcategories and cotorsion pairs: Introduction

 In the last 40 years, tilting theory has been generalized in different ways and contexts.
 Namely, it has been generalized from finitely generated \cite{happel1982tilted} to infinitely generated modules \cite{Tiltinginfinitamentegenerado}; from finite \cite{miyashita} to infinite projective dimension \cite{positselski2019tilting}; from categories of modules to abstract categories \cite{positselskicorrespondence}.
 All these generalizations give rise to a family of different tilting definitions with different properties and objectives. \

-In this long history of exploring and expanding tilting theory, we would like to mention the contribution made by Maurice Auslander and Idun Reiten in \cite{auslandereiten, auslander1992homologically}.
+In this long history of exploring and expanding tilting theory, we would like to mention the contribution made by M. Auslander and I. Reiten in \cite{auslandereiten, auslander1992homologically}.
 They were interested in the study of covariantly and contravariantly finite subcategories in the category $\modu(\Lambda)$ of finitely generated left $\Lambda$-modules, where $\Lambda$ is an Artin algebra.
-One of the main results of such papers is that they found a bijection between tilting $\Lambda$-modules and covariantly finite categories: \emph{the Auslander-Reiten correspondence} \cite[Theorem 4.4]{auslander1992homologically}.
+One of the main results of such papers is that they found a bijection between tilting $\Lambda$-modules and covariantly finite categories: \emph{the Auslander-Reiten correspondence} \cite[Thm.
+4.4]{auslander1992homologically}.
 By using this bijection, M. Auslander and I. Reiten showed the utility of the tilting objects for studying covariantly finite subcategories and vice versa. \

-This manuscript is the first of two papers for coming and is devoted to developing certain foundational aspects needed for the settle and the study of a relative tilting theory on abelian categories following the same philosophy of M. Auslander and I. Reiten in \cite{auslandereiten,auslander1992homologically}.
-We shall be based mainly in the homological algebra presented by Maurice Auslander and Ragnar-Olaf Buchweitz in \cite{Auslander-Buchweitz}.
-We can describe such theory as the study of the relations of the resolution (coresolution) dimension over a class $\mathcal{X}$ and the relative projective (injective) dimension on $\mathcal{X}$.
-In this paper, we will introduce a subtle modification on the studied resolutions (coresolutions) which will lead us to new definitions and results on relative homological algebra.
-As an application of the obtained results, in the second paper for coming \cite{Argudin-Mendoza2}, we develop a theory of relative tilting objects in abelian categories, where inter alia, will be obtained a relative version of the Auslander-Reiten correspondence in abelian categories. \
+This manuscript is the first of two forthcoming papers and is devoted to develop certain foundational aspects needed for the settle and the study of a relative tilting theory on abelian categories following the same philosophy of M. Auslander and I. Reiten in \cite{auslandereiten,auslander1992homologically}.
+We shall be based mainly in the first part of the homological algebra presented by M. Auslander and R.O.
+Buchweitz in \cite{Auslander-Buchweitz}.
+We can describe such theory as the study of the (co)resolution dimension over a class $\mathcal{X},$ the relative projective (injective) dimension on $\mathcal{X},$ some closure properties of certain classes and the existence of $\X$-precovers or $\X$-preenvelopes.
+In this paper, we will introduce a subtle modification on the studied (co)resolutions which will lead us to new definitions and results on relative homological algebra that are useful for the development of $n$-$\X$-tilting theory in \cite{Argudin-Mendoza2} and the study of representations of quivers in abelian categories \cite{Argudin-Mendoza3}. \